open-policy-agent/awesome-opa/README.md

 ## Community

-For questions, discussions and announcements related to Styra products, services and open source projects, please join the Styra community on [Slack](https://inviter.co/styra)!
+For questions, discussions and announcements related to our open source projects, please join the Slack community!